ph4n70m-404/Sofiar-Magisk-Modules/README.md

 # Changelog
 - **v4**
-cleaned up the code
+Cleaned up the code
-added debug mode
+Added debug mode
-changed where it downloads from
+Changed where it downloads from
-added offline installer stuff
+Added offline installer stuff
-started on version checking
+Started on version checking
-offline installer for archival and support for older versions added
+Offline installer for archival and support for older versions added
-what versions the offline installer supports is now the release page
+What versions the offline installer supports is now the release page
 - **v3**
 Cleaned up the code
 Made it an online installer so its a smaller download